kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 `Local Macs`| S | ? | 4 or 8  |  None |  NA  | Local
 `White`| P | P8-Tuleta, P8-Firestone, P8-Garrison  |  9/10, 8/8, 8/8  |  NVIDIA Tesla |  7 K40, 7 K80, 8 P100  |  32  |  None |  NA | OHPC
 `Others from Jenkins List`| P | ? |  *  |  None |  NA  | OHPC

+## Batch Queues

+Examining the list of machines in Table 2.1, one can see that a wide range of hardware types constitute our collection of test beds.
+Some platforms have several different types of processors, including CPUs and GPUs.
+In order to access a homogeneous collection of nodes when runs are made on one these machines, several queues have been setup, one for each hardware/architecture type.
+It is necessary to load the proper environment for these nodes and use a batch submission script that selects the desired queue explicitly.
+More details are provided in the section that discusses the test scripts used for all Kokkos testing.

+## Computer Accounts

+Sandia computing machines are connected to various networks and require access permissions be obtained through an account control system, normally WebCARS.
+Each of the machines listed above requires an account be obtained through WebCARS, except for Apollos and Kokkos-dev.
+Machines identified as Local are normally personal hardware of various kinds that are issued to (Kokkos team) staff members.
+Accounts on Kokkos-dev may be obtained through permission of Kokkos project leads and the assistance of CSRI CSU staff members.
+The Kokkos-dev and primary machines are required accounts for most testing, but most especially for promotion testing (described below).
+It is recommended that Kokkos team members obtain accounts on all the machines listed in Table 2.1.